-There are three types of flow measuring orifice plate, namely: concentric orifice plates, eccentric orifice plates, and segmental orifice plates.
+There are three types of flow measuring orifice plate that the instrument engineer is likely to encounter, namely; concentric orifice plates, eccentric orifice plates, and segmental orifice plates.
 Each type of plate lends itself to a particular application e.g. the segmental orifice is the best choice of plate for measuring fluids with entrained solids.

-Another type of orifice commonly encountered is the Restriction Orifice.
-This type of orifice is used for creating a permanent pressure drop in a process and is not used for measuring flow.
+Another type of orifice commonly seen in process plants is the Restriction Orifice.
+This type of orifice is used to create a permanent pressure drop in a process and is not used for measuring flow.
 Sizing and specifying restriction orifices (RO) is usually carried out by proces engineers, and ROs are generally bought by the piping group rather than instrument engineers.

 Concentric Orifice Plate Design

 The most commonly used orifice plate for flow measurement is the square-edged, concentric bore orifice.

 With this design, the orifice bore is concentric with the internal walls of the pipe in which it is mounted, and the downsteam bore edge is bevelled to limit the plate edge thickness.
 This makes the plates uni-directional, and to aid installation it is common for the paddle to indicate which side is the upstream side.

 A concentric orifice has the lowest degree of uncertainty of all types of orifice plate.

 This design can be used on most processes including clean liquids, gases and steam flow.

 Eccentric orifice plates are plates with the orifice off-center, or in other words, eccentric to the centre line of the pipe.